maccheroncelli/SCRCPY-ENHANCED/README.md

       -  When enabled, every screenshot will be converted to a black and white PDF document, and then OCR'd with Tesseract.
 High contrast PDF produces more accurate results.
       -  Also performed for autoscrolling screenshots if selected.
    -  **Screen Dump (uiAutomate)**
       -  **Experimental** : Included for the use case that tesseract cannot work with certain foreign languages.
-Characters on screen will be attepmted to tbe dumped to a txt file.
+Characters on screen will be attempted to be dumped to a txt file.
 Not all Apps work (Messenger does not, but signal          and others do..)

 - **Autoscroll**:
    - Automates scrolling on the connected device
+   - **Swipe Direction**
-   - Swipe Direction: Direction of your virtual finger swipe.
+      - Direction of the swipe.
+Visualise your finger swiping the screen in an UP or DOWN motion.
+   - **Swipe Speed**
-   - Swipe Speed: How forceful the swipe is and might need adjustment dependin on chat app.
-Use the **Test Swipe Speed** button to perform a one time swipe to make sure you dont miss content.
+      - How forceful the swipe is.. adjust depending on the specific chat app.
+      - Use the **Test Swipe Speed** button to perform a one time swipe to make sure you dont miss content.
-   - Swipe count:
+   - **Swipe count**
       - **Infinite** swipe count will continue scrolling until the top or the bottom of the chat has been reached.
 DHash is used to determine if the last two images are the same to stop scolling.
       - Otherwise a set number of swipes can be selected to prevent  capturing too much unnessicary data.
+   - **Swipe Delay**
-   - Swipe Delay: Allows the user to add a delay before hte screenshot is taken.
+      - Allows the user to add a delay before hte screenshot is taken.
 Ideal for when dynamic content is loaded like pictures in a chat.
-   - Post Processing:
+   - **Post Processing**
       - **Crop**
          - After the scrolling screenshots have been performed, a window will appear for the user to select the ROI (Region of Interest).
 You do this by using the mouse to select the exact chat conversation window and                         discarding both the header and the footer of the chat.
 Hold down the mouse, select and hold the initial start point and drag out a rectangle.
 Unclick and then press **ENTER**.
 All images will be cropped the same.
 The             reason for this is to optimise the stitch operation by removing necessary data.
       - **Crop and Stitch**